 | Clinical Use|

 Regimens consisting of 2 nucleoside analogues and indinavir have been found to provide potent suppression of viral load in previously untreated patients.
-Several regimens containing indinavir in combination with nonnucleoside reverse transcriptase inhibitors have also been found to be effective, although adjustment in the indinavir dose is required.
+Several regimens containing indinavir in combination with nonnucleoside reverse transcriptase inhibitors also have been found to be effective, although adjustment in the indinavir dosage is required.
 Combination with low-dose ritonavir allows less-frequent dosing of indinavir and elimination of food restrictions.(3,4)

 Indinavir is an inhibitor of cytochrome P450 3A4 (CYP3A4), and may alter serum concentrations of other drugs metabolized by this pathway, including certain benzodiazepines, cholesterol-lowering agents, ergot derivatives, rifampin, phosphodiesterase type 5 (PDE5) inhibitors (sildenafil, tadalafil, or vardenafil), and others.
 Because indinavir is also metabolized by CYP3A4, drugs that affect this enzyme system, such as ketoconazole, rifampin, and rifabutin, may significantly affect indinavir levels.
 Several protease inhibitors and the nonnucleoside reverse transcriptase inhibitors also affect indinavir concentrations.
 For example, indinavir concentrations are decreased by efavirenz and nevirapine; indinavir must be boosted with low-dose ritonavir when it is used in combination with nevirapine or efavirenz.